 \section{Introduction}

-Estimating feature importance (FI) is a common approach to explaining how learned models make predictions for individual data points \cite{simonyan_deep_2013, ribeiro_why_2016, li2016understanding, sundararajan_axiomatic_2017, lundberg_unified_2017, de-cao-etal-2020-decisions}.
-FI methods assign a single scalar to each feature of an input representing its ``importance'' to the model's output, where a feature may be an individual component of an input (such as a pixel or a word) or some combination of components.
-In parallel to the development of these methods, a variety of procedures have been proposed for evaluating FI estimates (also known as attributions) \cite{nguyen_comparing_2018, arras-etal-2019-evaluating, deyoung_eraser_2019, hooker_benchmark_2019, hase_evaluating_2020, zhou2021feature}.
-Many of these procedures involve test-time ablations of the input, where features identified as important are removed from the input, with the expectation that the model's confidence in its original prediction will decline as long as the selected features were truly important.
+Estimating feature importance (FI) is a common approach to explaining how learned models make predictions for individual data points \cite{simonyan_2013_deep, ribeiro_why_2016, li2016understanding, sundararajan_2017_axiomatic, lundberg_unified_2017, de-cao-etal-2020-decisions}.
+FI methods assign a scalar to each feature of an input representing its ``importance'' to the model's output, where a feature may be an individual component of an input (such as a pixel or a word) or some combination of components.
+Alongside these methods, many approaches have been proposed for evaluating FI estimates (also known as attributions) \cite{nguyen_comparing_2018, arras-etal-2019-evaluating, deyoung_eraser_2019, hooker_benchmark_2019, hase_evaluating_2020, zhou2021feature}.
+Many of these approaches use test-time input ablations, where features marked as important are removed from the input, with the expectation that the model's confidence in its original prediction will decline if the selected features were truly important.

-For instance, according to the \emph{Sufficiency} metric \cite{deyoung_eraser_2019}, the best FI-based explanation is the set of features which, if kept, would result in the highest model confidence in its original prediction.
+For instance, according to the \emph{Sufficiency} metric \cite{deyoung_eraser_2019}, the best FI explanation is the set of features which, if kept, would result in the highest model confidence in its original prediction.
 Typically the top-$k$ features would be selected according to their FI estimates, for some specified \emph{sparsity} level $k$.
 Hence, the final explanation $e$ is a $k$-sparse binary vector in $\{0,1\}^d$, where $d$ is the dimensionality of the chosen feature space.
-As in \cite{nguyen_comparing_2018, deyoung_eraser_2019}, Sufficiency should be computed at a specific explanation sparsity (or as an average across sparsity values) in order to control for how many features can be selected by an explanation.
 For an explanation $e$ and a model $f$ that outputs a distribution over classes $p(y|x) = f(x)$, Sufficiency can be given as:

 where $\hat{y} = \argmax_y f(x)_y$ is the predicted class for $x$ and the \texttt{Replace} function replaces features in $x$ with some uninformative feature at locations corresponding to 0s in the explanation $e$.